algorithmiaio/sample-apps/algo-dev-demo/classification-naivebayes-r/README.md

 - Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**

 - Click on **“Add Collection”** under the “My Collections” section on your data collections page.
-Let's name ours "arima_r_demo"
+Let's name ours "iris_r_demo"

 - After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.

 - Now, let's put some data into your newly created data collection.
-You can either drag and drop the files [auto_arima_model.rds](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/arima-r-demo/auto_arima_model.rds) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.
+You can either drag and drop the files [naive_bayes_iris.rds](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/classification-naivebayes-r/naive_bayes_iris.rds) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.

 ## Create Your Algorithm